sazzad765/ApiDebugger/README.md

 );
 ```

-The UI can be enabled or disabled anywhere.
-Disabling also clears captured logs.
+Use the package switch to enable or disable capture at runtime.
+Disabling also
-Use the package widget to handle visibility and reactive rebuilding:
+clears captured logs:

 ```dart
 const ApiDebuggerSwitch()